William P. Lyon: Wisconsin Supreme Court

 In January 1871, Wisconsin Supreme Court Justice Byron Paine died unexpectedly.
-Governor Lucius Fairchild appointed Judge Lyon to fill the vacancy, and, the following April, his appointment was confirmed in a special election.
+Governor Lucius Fairchild appointed Judge Lyon to fill the vacancy, and, the following April, his appointment was confirmed in an election.
 Justice Lyon was re-elected in 1877 and 1883.
 After the retirement of Chief Justice Orasmus Cole at the end of his 6th term, in 1892, Justice Lyon, as the next most senior Justice, became the chief justice of the Wisconsin Supreme Court.
 Justice Lyon had already announced his intention to retire at the end of his term, however, so only served two years as chief justice.

 Granger case

 Following the 1873 elections, the state enacted the so-called "Potter Law"—named for Wisconsin state senator Robert L. D. Potter—officially, 1874 Wisconsin Act 273.
 The new law was a major priority of the Granger movement and effectively put railroad and freight prices under the control of a new state Railroad Commission.
 The railroads immediately challenged the law.
 In the 1874 case of Attorney General v.
 Chicago & Northwestern Railroad Company, Justice Lyon wrote with the majority that sustained the legislature's power over corporations operating within the state.
 For the Grangers, however, the victory was short-lived.
 In the 1875 election, they were defeated and the 1876 legislature stripped the Railroad Commission of much of its regulatory power.